-The procedure for responding to sewage overflow was developed and instituted to:
+The procedure for responding to sewage spills was developed and instituted to:

 - a.
-Standardize the proper method used by Field Services Staff (FS Staff) when responding to a report of a possible sewage overflow. - b.
+Standardize the proper method used by Field Services Staff (FS Staff) when responding to a report of a possible spill. - b.
 Ensure that all safety precautions and industry practices are consistently followed to minimize the impact of a sewage spill to public health, worker safety, and the environment. - c.
-Provide notification to all appropriate external agencies and Leucadia Wastewater District (LWD) management of the SSO in accordance with 40 CFR 122.41; State Water Resources Control Board (SWRCB) Order No. 2006-03, General Waste Discharge Requirements (GWDR), dated May 3, 2006; SWRCB Order No. WQ 2013-0058-EXEC, effective July 26, 2013; and San Diego Regional Water Quality Control Board (SDRWQCB) Waste Discharge Requirements Order R9-2007-005, dated Feb 14, 2007.
+Provide notification to all appropriate external agencies and Leucadia Wastewater District (LWD) management of the spill in accordance with 40 CFR 122.41; State Water Resources Control Board (SWRCB) Order WQ-2022-0103-DWQ, Statewide Waste Discharge Requirements General Order for Sanitary Sewer Systems (SSS WDR), dated December 6, 2022; and San Diego Regional Water Quality Control Board (SDRWQCB) Waste Discharge Requirements Order R9-2007-005, dated Feb 14, 2007.

 Nothing in these procedures supersedes, or in any other way, relaxes LWD Safety Procedures regarding Traffic Safety, Electrical Safety, Lockout/Tagout, Confined Space, Infectous Disease, or Illness and Injury Prevention.
+Personal safety supersedes satisfying the requirements of the SSS WDR, for example the requirement to obtain photographs of the incident.